Find an Online Isolation and Loneliness Therapist and Counselor Today – Page 7

 Having initially trained as an Integrative Counsellor in the late 1990’s life, family and career took me into using the...

-I am licensed in Florida with 50 years of professional work experience.
-I have experience in working with clients clients…
+I am credentialed in the UK with 4 years of professional work experience.
+I have experience in helping clients with...

 Becky Presthus